“I love those hockey moms. You know, they say the difference between a hockey mom and a Pitbull? Lipstick.”

 Now Sen. John McCain (R-Ariz.), 81, is endeavoring to reconcile his life regrets.
-McCain, a Vietnam War hero and highly respected Republican, is home in Arizona undergoing treatment for brain cancer, the same illness that claimed Ted Kennedy (D-Mass.) in 2009.
+McCain, a Vietnam War hero and highly respected Republican, is home in Arizona undergoing treatment for brain cancer, the same illness that claimed Sen. Ted Kennedy (D-Mass.) in 2009.
 Mr. McCain is still a senator but too sick to return to Washington to participate in legislative business.
-He has announced he won’t seek re-election in 2022.
+He’s announced he won’t seek reelection in 2022.

-Keep in mind John is probably further from death than Lee Atwater was (one month) when Lee made his confessions of regret.
+John probably is further from death than Lee Atwater was (one month) when Lee made his confessions of regret.
 This could explain McCain’s lack of urgency and depth as he halfheartedly revisits some things he wishes he could do over.
-In his soon-to-be-released book he expresses remorse for his involvement in the Keating Five (late 1980s savings and loan) scandal.
+In his soon-to-be-released book, he expresses remorse for his involvement in the Keating Five (late 1980s savings and loan) scandal.
 He’s sorry for not speaking out — during his 2000 presidential run — to protest the Confederate flag flying over South Carolina’s Capitol building.

 And John McCain now says he regrets choosing Alaska Gov. Sarah Palin as his 2008 running mate instead of following his gut choice of long-time friend and Democrat-turned-Independent Sen. Joe Lieberman.
 McCain says nothing about Palin’s gross lack of qualifications, just that he thinks Lieberman would have been a bolder choice.